Our Philosophy on Privacy

 Controlled Access to your Information

-To ensure that you are the only person who accesses your personal information, we restrict access to the MemberDirect® site by requiring you to enter your Account Number and PAC to login.
-Only you know your PAC.
-Our employees do not have access to your PAC, and they will not ask you to reveal it.
-If someone does ask you to provide your PAC to them, you should refuse to do so and contact us immediately.
+To ensure that you are the only person who accesses your personal information, we restrict access to the Online Banking site by requiring you to enter your username and password to login.
+Only you know your password.
+Our employees do not have access to your password, and they will not ask you to reveal it.
+If someone does ask you to provide your password to them, you should refuse to do so and contact us immediately.

-You are responsible to ensure that your Account Number and PAC are not disclosed to any other person.
-If you disclose your Account Number or PAC to any other person or become aware of any unauthorized access, you are responsible to advise us immediately by contacting us via facsimile.
+You are responsible to ensure that your username and password are not disclosed to any other person.
+If you disclose your username and password to any other person or become aware of any unauthorized access, you are responsible to advise us immediately by contacting us via facsimile.

 By design, our Internet banking site has many transactional functions such as transfers between accounts and bill payment functions.
 These transactions are all logged to ensure that your accounts are debited or credited appropriately, and that a history of each transaction is available to verify your account.
 We store and use your transactional information in the same fashion as if you had performed the transaction at a branch or any other service channel.